raspberrypilearning/charting-champions/en/quiz1/question_3.md

   --- feedback ---

-  That's correct! 'blue' is the list item which was selected for printing.
+  That's correct! 'blue' is the list item that was selected for printing.

   --- /feedback ---